jp-raveleau/AHV_Sync_Rep/index.md

     </head>

 <span id="onpremleap"></span><h1>vExpert Session - DR with AHV Sync Rep and Leap<a class="headerlink" href="#dr-with-ahv-sync-rep-and-leap" title="Permalink to this headline">¶</a></h1>
-<p>The upcoming Nutanix AOS 5.17 release will offer significant enhancements to Leap for on-premises failover operations, including support for execution of guest scripts and synchronous replication with AHV.</p>
+<p>The Nutanix AOS 5.17 release offer significant enhancements to Leap for on-premises failover operations, including support for execution of guest scripts and synchronous replication with AHV.</p>
-<p><strong>In this lab you deploy a multi-tier application, protect your VMs, build a Recovery Plan for runbook automation, and perform a failover operation to another Nutanix cluster.</strong></p>
+<p><strong>In this lab you will deploy a multi-tier application, protect your VMs, build a Recovery Plan for runbook automation, and perform a failover operation to another Nutanix cluster.</strong></p>
 <div class="section" id="staging-the-application">
 <h2>Staging the Application<a class="headerlink" href="#staging-the-application" title="Permalink to this headline">¶</a></h2>
-<p><strong>THIS LAB USES DEDICATED CLUSTERS USING PRE-RELEASE 5.17 AOS.
-YOU CANNOT COMPLETE THIS LAB USING THE CLUSTER YOU WERE ASSIGNED FOR OTHER LABS</strong>.</p>
-<p><strong>IT IS CRITICAL TO DELETE YOUR VMS AFTER COMPLETING THE LAB SO OTHER USERS HAVE AVAILABLE MEMORY AND IP ADDRESSES</strong>.</p>
 <div class="section" id="provisioning-your-application">
 <h3>Provisioning Your Application<a class="headerlink" href="#provisioning-your-application" title="Permalink to this headline">¶</a></h3>
 <ol class="arabic">
-<li><p>Log in to Prism Central for your <strong>PrimarySite</strong> cluster at <a class="reference external" href="https://10.38.194.40:9440/">https://10.38.194.40:9440/</a> using the following credentials:</p>
+<li><p>Log in to Prism Central for your <strong>PrimarySite</strong> cluster using the following credentials:</p>
 <ul class="simple">
 <li><p><strong>Username</strong> - admin</p></li>
-<li><p><strong>Password</strong> - techX2020!</p></li>
+<li><p><strong>Password</strong> - nx2Tech123!</p></li>
 </ul>
 </li>
 <li><p>Open <em class="fa fa-bars"></em> <strong>&gt; Administration &gt; Availability Zones</strong> and observe that the cluster has already been paired to another Prism Central instance containing your <strong>SecondarySite</strong> cluster.
 No action is required to add additional Availability Zones for this lab.</p>